-Auto loan vs. personal loan: What’s the difference?
+Auto loan vs. personal loan: what’s the difference?

 Typically, factors like your credit score and down payment factor into whether you’re approved for an auto loan.
 These loans use your car as collateral, so if you’re unable to make your installment payments, the lender may choose to repossess your car.
-In exchange for the secured loan, auto loan borrowers may see lower interest rates and longer repayment terms, which can help make monthly payments more manageable.
+In exchange for the secured loan, auto loan borrowers may see lower auto loan rates and longer repayment terms, which can help make monthly payments more manageable.

-Personal loans are also installment loans that you pay over time.
+Personal loans are also installment loans you pay over time.
 However, unlike car loans, personal loan funds can be used for many different needs, including debt consolidation and emergency expenses.
 Personal loans are generally unsecured, so if you use one to fund your vehicle purchase, you’re not required to use your newly acquired vehicle as collateral.